level09/smsar/sites/all/modules/ad/documentation/README.txt

-This means that when the click_filter module is enabled, all clicks by UID 1 will be filtered because Drupal will automatically assign all permissions to this user, including the 'filter clicks' permisison.
+This means that when the click_filter module is enabled, all clicks by UID 1 will be filtered because Drupal will automatically assign all permissions to this user, including the 'filter clicks' permission.
 The click_filter module currently has no configuration options beyond the 'filter clicks' permission.